Hirska/secprog-oauth2/documentation/documentation.md

 ![Authorization flow](Authorization_code.jpg)

 Flow starts with application requesting authorization code flow.
 In this stage, user agent (browser such as Chrome) is redirected to authorization servers log in screen.
-Query parameters must include _redirect_uri_, _response_type_ and _client_id_.
-If client is public, PKCE specific _code_challenge_ is required and* code_challenge_method*is optional.
-Optional parameters are*scope*, _state_.
+Following parameters should be added to request params.

 - _redirect_uri_ **required**.
 Uri where user agent is redirected after erronous or successful authorization.
 - _response_type_ **required**.
 Used to tell authorization server, which grant type is executed. **Only code is supported**